-allows the Chairman t o par in is not a member of any of these specified committees, but the board ticipate in any or all of these committees' meetings, by way of invitation, tice should be a 'Departure'.
+Note: If the board Chairman is not a member of any of these specified committees, but the board allows the Chairman to participate in any or all of these committees' meetings, by way of invitation, then the status of this practice should be a 'Departure'.

 Application : Applied

 Explanation on application of the practice : The Chairman of the Board is not a member of the AC, NC, or RC.
-Each of the AC, NC, and RC is comprised exclusively of Independent Non-Executive Directors.
+Each of the AC, NC, and RC is comprised exclusively of Independent Non- Executive Directors.
 The AC, NC, and RC carry out their roles and responsibilities in accordance with their respective Terms of Reference objectively.
 The Chairman does not participate in any of the meetings of the AC, NC, or RC.

 Explanation for departure :

-Large companies are r • red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are ro to complete the colum • ed to complete the columns below.
+Non-large companies are encouraged clow.

 Measure :

 Timeframe :